thearn/simple-cython-example/README.md

 =======================
 [![Build Status](https://travis-ci.org/thearn/simple-cython-example.png?branch=master)](https://travis-ci.org/thearn/simple-cython-example)

-A small template project that acts as a working tutorial on how to wrap C/C++ code into python using [cython](http://cython.org/), and integrate the extensions into an installable module.
+A small template project that acts as a working tutorial on how to wrap C code into python using [cython](http://cython.org/), and integrate the extensions into an installable module.